yellow brick ramble dot com

 Map of Oz

-Here's a rough map canon to Yellow Brick Ramble!
+Here's a rough map roughly canon to Yellow Brick Ramble!

 East & West are reversed because the planet of Nonestica, where Oz is located, rotates in the opposite direction of Earth.
 Based on the original maps in the books that also had the directions reversed.
 It's not super slick as I mainly made it to use as reference when writing the script.
 I plan to draw a fun cartoonier version of this map later.